enigmaticlogic/ML_algorithms/ML_models/README.md

   lr = The learning rate, a number. reg = The regularization constant, an integer.

+  For the second two lines, you can choose how many epochs to run as well as how many samples to use for the mini batch gradient descent.

-  Hyperparameters can be adjusted in the line below.
+  Hyperparameters can be adjusted in the lines below.
 Feel free to experiment!

   ```
   my_NN = conv_NN(X_train_norm, y_train_ohe, hidden_nn_1=100, hidden_nn_2=100, conv_h=3, conv_w=3,\
                 pool_h=2, pool_w=2, num_filters=16, lr=0.1, reg=.000001)

+  for epoch in range(3000):
+    my_NN.convolution_minibatch_fit(20)
   ```

 </details>